0Ksecurity/top_reports/Fuel_blockchain_report_1.md

 # About **FUEL blockchain**

 Fuel is an operating system purpose built for Ethereum Rollups.
-Fuel allows rollups to solve for PSI (parallelization, state minimized execution, interoperability) without making any, for more information read their docs [here](https://docs.fuel.network/docs/intro/what-is-fuel/).
+Fuel allows rollups to solve for PSI (parallelization, state minimized execution, interoperability). for more information read their docs [here](https://docs.fuel.network/docs/intro/what-is-fuel/).

 # Report Stats